jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 As you lift it into the air, you clench it with a hug, tear apart the bow and wrapping paper, and toss open the box with pure unbridled joy.
 You can't wait to embrace the wonders of something entirely new.

+This is the strange power of an unfamiliar tool.
+You never wanted it.
+How could you?
+But you were ready for it.
+Whatever it turns out to be, some part of you is about to wake up that had nowhere to go a minute ago.

-The box is labelled "Game of Life".
+This gift is labelled "Game of Life".
 Inside you discover:

 Sand clock, board game, modeling clay, scoreboard, and booklet.
 Now you wonder: How do these seemingly ordinary objects reshape human identity and unite us against our common enemy?